The Commissioners

 Mitchell Reiss

-Mitchell B Reiss is a former United States Special Envoy for Northern Ireland with the rank of Ambassador.
-He was also the Director of Policy Planning at the State Department and has worked at the National Security Council.
-Outside of government, he was the President and CEO of The Colonial Williamsburg Foundation in Virginia and President of Washington College in Maryland.
-He has published widely on national security issues, and consults in the United States and globally on higher education and historic sites.
+Mitchell B. Reiss is a former United States Special Envoy to the Northern Ireland Peace Process with the rank of Ambassador.
+He was also Director of Policy Planning at the State Department, has worked at the National Security Council and served as a consultant to Los Alamos and Lawrence Livermore National Laboratories.
+Outside of government, he has been a Partner at the Brunswick Group, helping lead their geopolitical practice, President and CEO of the Colonial Williamsburg Foundation, and President of Washington College.
+Mitchell is former Chairman of the International Churchill Society and currently is Chairman of the Imperial War Museum Foundation.
+He is a Distinguished Fellow at the Royal United Services Institute and has published widely on national security and US foreign policy; he is a frequent commentator on UK radio and television.
 Mitchell was nominated to the Commission by the UK Government.